MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 AuthorizedDecryptor : NotApplicable
 ```

-This example demonstrates querying an Active Directory Snapshot browser instance for the current
+This example demonstrates querying an AD Snapshot browser instance for the current LAPS password for
-LAPS password for the `LAPSCLIENT` machine.
-This example assumes that that the snapshot browser has
+the `LAPSCLIENT` machine.
+This example assumes that that the snapshot browser has been previously
-been previously started on the local machine listening on an LDAP port of `50000`.
+started on the local machine listening on an LDAP port of `50000`.

 ## PARAMETERS